uw-echospace/ubna-field/cheat_sheets/01_lab.md

 # Lab preparation cheat sheet

-## Initiate GitHub field record entry
+## Initiate GitHub field record entries

 1. Log into GitHub if you are not already logged in
 2. Navigate to the project repository [union_bay_bats](https://github.com/uw-echospace/union-bay-bats)
 3. Navigate to [field_records/ubna_2022b.md](https://github.com/uw-echospace/union-bay-bats/tree/main/field_records/ubna_2022b.md)
 4. Click the pencil button on the upper-right corder of the file view
 5. Start a new row in [field_records/ubna_2022b.md](../field_records/ubna_2022b.md) by copy-pasting the template row at the bottom of file

 ## Prepare AudioMoth units

 For each AudioMoth, go through the following so that you partially fill in 1 row on the field datasheet:
 1. Fill in today's date
 2. Take an AudioMoth unit and record the unit number